tommywu052/AmazingHand/README.md

 - Study possibility to have 4 different fingers length, or add a 5th finger
 - Study possibility to use STS3032 feetedch motors instead of SCS0009 => Stronger for quite the same volume, but servo horn is different
+- Study possibility to add compliancy by replacing rigid links to springs
 - Add fingertip sensor to push one step higher smart control